Oksii/wolflauncher/README.md

 | $AdditionalProcessPath | null | *Disabled by Default:* Path used for the above, full folder Path needed
 | $AdditionalProcessArgs | null | *Disabled by Default:* Argument for the Process to use.
 Example RInput we need to tell it what wolfMP_"version".exe to attach to
 | $AdditionalProcessDelay | null | *Disabled by Default:* Delay in seconds before starting our additional Process

+### Known Issues and workarounds
+- Some AMD graphic cards may incorrectly draw textures on long distance, this seems to be caused by renaming the wolfMP.exe.
+Possibly related to code in ui_main in the game.
+Setting "r_depthbits 32" fixes this issue.